lookgoodkillgood/lgkg-website/content/posts/look_good_and_kill_together.md

 ## Eligibility

 Everyone is eligible in the guild except for the guild leaders Miagee and DeepDragon8.
 However, you can still group up with them to earn tickets.
+Discord access is required by one of the members of the group to post.

 ## Drawing